5v3n/karakuri/README.md

 ## Usage

-Piece of cake, again: all you have to do is use `<% require 'blog_helper'%>` in your .rhtml or .erb file and call the corresponding methods.
+Piece of cake, again: all you have to do is use `<% require 'karakuri'%>` in your .rhtml or .erb file and call the corresponding methods.

 ### SEO friendly titles
 For example, to use seo friendly titles, your layout.rhtml should be looking like this: